 Our 2022 By the Bay Camp, held in-person on the weekend of August 5-7 for the first time in three years, was a great success!
 Check back in March 2023 for information and registration for next year’s grief support weekend.

 For years, By the Bay Health (formerly Hospice by the Bay) has met that need by offering a free, all-inclusive, three-day summer retreat for grieving children and teens, ages 7-17 (18, if still in high school).

-For 2022, we will once again meet in-person at the beautiful CYO Camp Center in Sonoma, in partnership with Comfort Zone Camp.
+For 2022, we met again in-person at the beautiful CYO Camp Center in Sonoma, in partnership with Comfort Zone Camp.

-This exciting program will feature icebreakers, age-based support groups led by trained grief specialists and camp fun such as games, crafts, a ropes course, archery and swimming.
-Campers are paired with their own Big Buddy mentor who encourages their self-expression and interaction with their peers, helping to build trust and ease the isolation children and teens often feel after a death.
+This exciting program featured icebreakers, age-based support groups led by trained grief specialists and camp fun such as games, crafts, a ropes course, archery and swimming.
+Campers were paired with their own Big Buddy mentor who encouraged their self-expression and interaction with their peers, helping to build trust and ease the isolation children and teens often feel after a death.